-For existing fixed, or permanently mounted ladders that extend 24 feet above a lower level, OSHA developed a timeline to phase out the use of ladder cages as a means of fall protection.
-Ladders installed before November 19, 2018 are exempt from the requirement until 2036.
+For existing fixed or permanently mounted ladders that extend 24 feet above a lower level, OSHA developed a timeline to phase out the use of ladder cages as a means of fall protection.
+Ladders installed before November 19, 2018, are exempt from the requirement until 2036.

-AN IMPORTANT NOTE: Any portion of an existing ladder that is replaced or repaired must be equipped with a ladder safety system or personal fall arrest system
+IMPORTANT: Any portion of an existing ladder that is replaced or repaired must be equipped with a ladder safety system or personal fall arrest system

 The final deadline for installing a ladder safety system or personal fall arrest system for ALL ladders is November 18, 2036.

-Per OSHA 1910.23(d)(2) The minimum perpendicular distance from the centerline of the steps or rungs, or grab bars, or both, to the nearest permanent object in back of the ladder is 7 inches.
+Per OSHA 1910.23(d)(2), the minimum perpendicular distance from the centerline of the steps or rungs, or grab bars, or both, to the nearest permanent object in back of the ladder is 7 inches.